100 Florida Trails®

 Ichetucknee to O'Leno Trail Ichetucknee to O'Leno Trail - This paved trail runs 13 miles from the Ichetucknee River at Ichetucknee Springs State Park to O'Leno State Park, passing through Fort White, Florida.

-View the trail, map, and photos
+View trail, map, and photos

 Inglis Dam Recreation Area Inglis Dam Recreation Area - a Florida eco-biking destination.
 Part of the Cross Florida Greenway, includes a 2.5 mile paved bike path, plus fat-tire biking, hiking, horseback riding, fishing, boating, picnicking, and more.

-View trail, map, and 45+ photos
+View trails, map, and 45+ photos

 Jacksonville-Baldwin State Trail Jacksonville-Baldwin Rail Trail - a Top 10 Florida bike trail.
 Although just outside Jacksonville, Florida, this is an enjoyable 14.5 mile rural trail - very well maintained and for the most part, tree-lined and no traffic noise.